 Analytical Methods Core Courses: 6 credit hours

-*can be substituted with PAD 6703 Quantitative Analysis.
+*Can be substituted with URP 6201 Quantitative Analysis.

 URP 6232 Research Methods for Urban and Regional Planning (3)

 Planning Practice and Techniques Core Courses: 6 credit hours

 *Can be substituted with URP 5277 GIS for Urban and Regional Planners.